LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 So why am I telling you this?

-Well, as humans, we can. make mistakes.
+Well, as humans, we can make mistakes.
 That's no different to an AI.

 There's a term in AI called **hallucinations**